-Security Role Name Description anyone In case the opennms-webapp-remoting package is installed, any user can download the Java Webstart installation package for the remote poller from http://opennms.server:8980/opennms-remoting/webstart/app.jnlp.
-ROLE_ANONYMO US Allows HTTP OPTIONS request to show allowed HTTP methods on a ReST resources and the login and logout page of the Web User Interface.
-ROLE_ADMIN Permissions to create, read, update and delete in the Web User Interface and the ReST API .
-ROLE_ASSET_EDI TOR Permissions to just update the asset records from nodes.
-ROLE_DASHBOA RD Allow users to just have access to the Dashboard .
-ROLE_DELEGATE Allows actions (such as acknowledging an alarm) to be performed on behalf of another user.
-ROLE_JMX Allows retrieving JMX metrics but does not allow executing MBeans of the OpenNMS Horizon JVM, even if they just return simple values.
-ROLE_MINION Minimal amount of permissions required for a Minion to operate.
-ROLE_MOBILE Allow user to use OpenNMS COMPASS mobile application to acknowledge Alarms and Notifications via the ReST API.
-ROLE_PROVISIO N Allow user to use the Provisioning System and configure SNMP in OpenNMS Horizon to access management information from devices.
-ROLE_READONL Y Limited to just read information in the Web User Interface and are no possibility to change Alarm states or Notifications .
-ROLE_REMOTIN G Permissions to allow access from a Remote Poller instance to exchange monitoring information.
-ROLE_REST Allow users interact with the whole ReST API of OpenNMS Horizon ROLE_RTC Exchange information with the OpenNMS Horizon Real-Time Console for availability calculations.
-ROLE_USER Default permissions of a new created user to interact with the Web User Interface which allow to escalate and acknowledge Alarms and Notifications .
+Security Role Name Description ROLE_ADMIN Permissions to create, read, update, and delete in the web UI and the ReST API .
+ROLE_ASSET_EDITO R Permissions only to update the asset records from nodes.
+ROLE_DASHBOARD Allow user access only to the dashboard.
+ROLE_DELEGATE Allow actions (such as acknowledging an alarm) to be performed on behalf of another user.
+ROLE_FLOW_MANA GER Allow user to edit flow classifications.
+ROLE_JMX Allow retrieving JMX metrics but does not allow executing MBeans of the OpenNMS Horizon JVM, even if they just return simple values.
+ROLE_MINION Minimum required permissions for a Minion to operate.
+ROLE_MOBILE Allow user to use OpenNMS COMPASS mobile application to acknowledge alarms and notifications via the REST API.
+ROLE_PROVISION Allow user to use the provisioning system and configure SNMP in OpenNMS Horizon to access management information from devices.
+ROLE_READONLY User limited to reading information in the web UI; unable to change alarm states or notifications.
+ROLE_REPORT_DESI GNER Permissions to manage reports in the web UI and REST API.
+ROLE_REST Allow users to interact with the entire OpenNMS Horizon REST API.

+Security Role Name Description ROLE_RTC Exchange information with the OpenNMS Horizon Real-Time Console for availability calculations.
+ROLE_USER Default permissions for a new user to interact with the web UI: can escalate and acknowledge alarms and notifications.